Think your food habits are healthy? Dietitian Caitlin Reid reveals the top five foodie fads ruining your waistline.

 Health Essential: If you want to maintain your waistline, forget the hype and realise it’s not all about protein.
 Good quality carbohydrates like brown rice, oats and quinoa provide your body with fuel.
 You can meet your protein requirements by including lean meat, skinless chicken, eggs, fish, legumes, nuts or dairy products with all meals and snacks.
 If you are looking for a protein product, find one that contains natural ingredients.

 Health Halo 4: Supplements mean you can eat what you like

 Each morning you wash down your multivitamin, fish oil tablets and probiotics with a tonic, before recovering from your workout with a protein shake.
 In between taking these pills and potions you find yourself skipping meals and chowing down on burgers and fries because you feel the supplements are giving you everything you need.
 But it doesn’t matter how many supplements you take, for optimal health your body needs real food.
-A pill or potion cannot deliver all the complex combinations of antioxidants and nutrients found in food.
+A pill or potion, even one made from natural products, cannot deliver all the complex combinations of antioxidants and nutrients found in food.

 Health Halo 5: Your recipes are sugar-free

 Replacing cane sugar with agave syrup, rice malt syrup, coconut sugar, honey, dates or maple syrup doesn’t make your favourite recipes sugar-free.
 These ingredients are in fact all alternative options for sweetening your favourite dish and they’re all in fact sugar.
 Whether you choose agave syrup, rice malt syrup or maple syrup there isn’t any miraculous health benefits, just sweetness.

 Health Essential: Small amounts of sugar in your diet are ok.
 Instead of focusing on the type you are consuming, focus on the amount.
 Aim for natural sugars in the form of fruit, yoghurt and milk and reduce the amount of added sugars.